Your Little Secret (song)

 "Your Little Secret" is the first single and title track from American singer-songwriter Melissa Etheridge's fifth studio album of the same name (1995).
-The song was released to US radio stations on October 9, 1995.
+The song was produced by Hugh Padgham and released on October 2, 1995, by Island Records.
+It became a top-10 hit in Canada, peaking at number six on the RPM 100 Hit Tracks chart.
+In the United States, it reached number four on the Billboard Album Rock Tracks chart.
+The music video for the song was directed by David Hogan and shot in black-and-white, depicting people climbing on what appears to be a human wall of models.

-Production
+Production and release

 The song was written by Melissa Etheridge.
 "Your Little Secret" (as well as the album) was produced by British record producer Hugh Padgham, who had also produced Etheridge's breakthrough 1993 album, Yes I Am.
 After the pop music success of singles from Yes I Am, "Your Little Secret" was marketed as a single for the alternative and modern rock music genres.

-The single was released to US radio stations on October 9, 1995, with an emphasis on alternative and modern rock format stations.
+The single was released commercially in Australia on October 2, 1995, and was serviced to US radio stations on October 9, with an emphasis on alternative and modern rock format stations.

 Critical reception

-Steve Baltin from Cash Box picked the song as Pick of the Week, noting that "this fiery rocker with the blues base has been immediately embraced at all formats of radio, successfully continuing the singles success she had with her breakthrough album, last year’s Yes I Am."
-He added, "Featuring the singer/songwriter’s infamous snarl on the song’s seductive chonis, “Your Little Secret” encapsulates all of the traits that have catapulted Etheridge into the best-bet category among pop/rock acts.
+Steve Baltin from Cash Box named the song Pick of the Week in November 1995, noting that "this fiery rocker with the blues base has been immediately embraced at all formats of radio, successfully continuing the singles success she had with her breakthrough album, last year's Yes I Am."
+He added, "Featuring the singer/songwriter's infamous snarl on the song's seductive chonis, 'Your Little Secret' encapsulates all of the traits that have catapulted Etheridge into the best-bet category among pop/rock acts.
 And with VH1 all over this track, and two upcoming specials on the channel, expect this album to break out big."
+Pan-European magazine Music & Media wrote, "Acclaim and sales still grow with each CD, and her songs get covered by other artists too.
+Chord progression and vibe of this rocker are like the Black Crowes version of 'Hard to Handle'."
+In a separate review, the song was named "a sturdy and rocky number that sports an infectious chorus, bound to push Etheridge high up the EHR charts."